netzwerk/Arsnick/README.md

 # Arsnick

-Arsnick is a Python IRC Bot/Backdoor writte in Python.
+Arsnick is a Python IRC Bot/Backdoor written in Python.

 Some implementations and debugs are needed.